nightroman/PowerShellTraps/Basic/WildcardPattern/README.md

 #### Scripts

-- *Test-1-Escape-UnEscape-wildcard.ps1* shows that `WildcardPattern.Escape()` produces a pattern not matching the original string.
+- *Test-1-Escape-UnEscape-wildcard.ps1* shows that `WildcardPattern.Escape()`
+  produces a pattern not matching the original string and `UnEscape()` does not get the original string.
-- *Test-2-Escape-UnEscape-regex.ps1* shows how `Regex.Escape()` works in the similar case (backslashes instead of backticks).
+- *Test-2-Escape-UnEscape-regex.ps1* shows how `Regex.Escape()` works in the
+  similar case (backslashes instead of backticks).
 - *Test-3-Escape-workaround.ps1* test the workaround.

 ---